danny-avila/LibreChat/docs/install/configuration/ai_endpoints.md

 !!! tip "Ollama -> llama3"

+    Note: Once `stop` was removed from the [default parameters](./custom_config.md#default-parameters), the issue highlighted below should no longer exist.

-    To prevent the behavior where llama3 does not stop generating, add this `addParams` block to the config:
+    However, in case you experience the behavior where `llama3` does not stop generating, add this `addParams` block to the config:

     ```yaml
     - name: "Ollama"